AngelosPsy/condir/README.md

 ```

 ```
 ## We perfromed a two.sided Paired t-test.
-The results of the t-test are t (49) = 4.405, p = 0.
+The results of the t-test are t (49) = 3.742, p = 0.
 ##
 ## Those results suggest that there are statistically significant differences between cs1 and cs2.
 ##
 ## We perfromed a two.sided Bayesian t-test, with a Catchy prior, with its width set to 0.707.
-The BF10 was equal to BF10 = 381.8.
-The BF01 was equal to BF01 = 0.
+The BF10 was equal to BF10 = 55.19.
+The BF01 was equal to BF01 = 0.02.
 ##
-## The results suggest that there is decisive evidence for H1, relative to H0.
+## The results suggest that there is very strong evidence for H1, relative to H0.
 ##
 ## The results suggest that there is no evidence for H0, relative to H1.
 ```